Titu Maiorescu: Work as a literary critic

-Concerning his conduct, the manner that people reproached Maiorescu for his coldness, his lack of passion, his Olympian attitude, that he seemed to hide a dry soul; for exemplifying this statement, the famous appraisal made by the igneous N. Iorga: „Nobody was warm or cold beside him“.
-The help that Maiorescu gave to the writers from the circle of Junimea and to his disciples and even to his adversary, Dobrogeanu-Gherea, in an important moment of his life, unfolded a man of great and at the same time discreet generosity.
-The lines that Maiorescu wrote to Eminescu when Eminescu was ill and was worried about the fees for his boarding at the sanatorium from Ober-Döbling prove that Maiorescu was endowed with an admirable gentleness of heart:
+Frequently criticized for appearing detached, passionless, and distant (a trait summarized by N. Iorga's comment: "Nobody was warm or cold beside him."), Maiorescu sought support and friendship from his financial and professional circles, including the benevolence of Junimea writers and his disciples.
+His critic Dobrogeanu-Gherea was also generous enough to support his character.
+In addition, his correspondence with Mihai Eminescu during the poet's stay at the Ober-Döbling sanatorium, where Maiorescu reassured him regarding medical fees, demonstrated personal care and concern as revealed through Maiorescu's open address to his friend cited below:

-„Do you want to know where the means to pay your fees come from for now?
-Well, mister Eminescu, are we such strangers to each other?
+"Do you want to know where the means to pay your fees come from for now?
+Well, Mr. Eminescu, are we such strangers to each other?
 Don't you know the love (if you allow me to use this exact word, although it is stronger than other words), the often enthusiastic admiration that I and our entire literary circle feels for you, for your poems, for your whole literary and political work?
-But it was a real explosion of love that we, all your friends (and only these), contributed to support the few material needs that your situation require.
-And you would have done the same in using the large or small sum you had when any of your friends would have needed, so we cannot forget a friend of your great value“.
+But it was a real explosion of love that we (all your friends and only these) contributed to through the support of the few material needs that your situation requires.
+And you would have done the same in using the large or small sum you had when any of your friends would have needed help, so we cannot forget a friend of your great value".